information AND POLICIES

 FOUL WEATHER POLICY

-- Youth Classes: We sail as weather allows, keeping safety our first priority.
+Youth Classes: We sail as weather allows, keeping safety our first priority.
 Youth classes are held regardless of weather conditions.
-We constantly monitor weather throughout the day, and when bad weather develops, sailors are taken off the water and into the boathouse or the nearby restaurant.
+We constantly monitor weather throughout the day, and when bad weather develops, sailors are taken off the water and into the boathouse or other shelter.
 Instructors will continue with activities and lessons indoors.
 There are no makeup days due to foul weather for youth classes.

-- Adult Classes: In the event of hazardous weather, we may cancel and reschedule evening classes or postpone the starting time.
-If weather is threatening, call the boathouse at 612-822-8328.
+Adult Classes: In the event of hazardous weather, we may cancel and reschedule evening classes or postpone the starting time.
+We usually notify sailors one hour prior to the start of class via email if we are cancelling classes.
+If weather is threatening, check your email for cancellation notice, or call the boathouse at 612-822-8328.
 If bad weather develops after the start of class, we will get sailors off the lake and into the boathouse and continue on-land instruction and activities.

-- Swimming Skills: Sailors must be comfortable in the water and able to swim without a life jacket.
-Youth sailors will be given a swim test in which they must tread water for one minute and swim 50 feet while wearing a life jacket.
+Swimming Skills: Sailors must be comfortable in the water and able to swim while wearing a life jacket.
+Youth sailors (not Parent/Child kids) will be given a swim test in which they tread water for one minute while wearing a life jacket and swim 50 feet while wearing a life jacket.
 The swim test will not be required for adult sailors, however, by registering for a class, you affirm that you are comfortable in the water while wearing a life jacket.